Sargun Kaur Luthra: Early life

 Luthra was born on 24 November 1998 in New Delhi, India.
 She did her schooling at Guru Harkrishan Public School, New Delhi.
 She took up psychology in college but decided to pursue acting instead, choosing to drop out in the first year.
-She moved from Delhi to Mumbai in 2017 and stays with her father there.
-She has a twin brother, Harman Luthra.
+She has a twin brother, named Harman Luthra.

 Career

 After quitting her studies for acting, she made her television debut in 2017 with Star Bharat's thriller Kaal Bhairav Rahasya as Gauri.
 Luthra also featured in TV commercials, modeling assignments, photoshoots and advertisements.

 In 2018, she was seen in a cameo in Star Bharat's fantasy drama Mayavi Maling.
 Later from 2018 to 2019, she played Niyati Khanna in Colors TV's horror drama series, Tantra.

-In 2019, she got the role of Aayat Ganai in the drama Kasganj and since December 2019, Luthra has been portraying Preesha Srinivasan Khurana in Star Plus's Yeh Hai Chahatein opposite Abrar Qazi.
+In 2019, she got the role of Aayat Ganai in the drama Kasganj and since December 2019, Luthra has been portraying Dr Preesha Srinivasan Khurana in Star Plus's Yeh Hai Chahatein opposite Abrar Qazi She quit the series after a period of 4 years.

 In 2020, she played Priya, Naga Shaurya's character's sister, in Aswathama, thus making her film debut.